GiladLeef/kangaroo/README.md

 ### Features

 - **256-bit, Fixed-size arithmetic:** Utilizes 256-bit, fixed-size arithmetic for efficient computation.
-- **254-bit search range:** Since we use 256-bit integers, the search range extended to 254 bits. (two bits are used for flags).
+- **254-bit search range:** Since we use 256-bit integers, the search range extended to 254 bits.
+(2 bits are used for flags).
 - **Endomorphism optimization:** Comparing only the Y-coordinates enables finding a collision three times faster.
 - **Fast modular inversion:** Implements fast modular inversion using Delayed Right Shift 62 bits.
 - **Fast modular multiplication:** Utilizes 2 steps folding 512 bits to 256 bits reduction using 64-bit digits.